Jyothi-CY/Solana-Blockchain/README.md

 ## 📄 License

-MIT License - see `LICENSE` file for details.
+MIT License - see LICENSE file for details.

----